 Google Unveils New Pixel, Its Latest Attempt In The Smartphone Battle.

-Google unveiled its new Pixel 6 smartphones on Tuesday, marking the company’s latest foray into a market it has yet to capture.
+On Tuesday, Google unveiled the Pixel 6 smartphone, the company’s latest attempt to field a champion in a market it has so far failed to capture.

-Apple and South Korean electronics behemoth Samsung dominate the handset market, but Google’s Android-powered Pixel line continues to push for a breakthrough.
+Apple and South Korean electronics behemoth Samsung dominate smartphone sales, but Google’s new Android-powered Pixel range aims to increase Google’s single-digit marketshare.

-“Pixel is the ideal entry point into Google’s beneficial offerings and services,” said Peter Prunuske, the phone’s product management director, during a press conference.
+During a presentation, Google described the phones as “totally reinvented,” emphasizing security, speed, style, and smart software capabilities.

-“As a result, we’re attempting to collaborate across Google to ensure that everything works seamlessly on Pixel,” he continued.
+“This year is pretty different,” said Rick Osterloh, senior vice president of Google Devices.

 Pixel phones have been viewed as a vehicle for Google to demonstrate the possibilities of its free Android mobile operating system, but its market share has remained small.

-Analyst Brad Akyuz attributed “Pixel’s dismal penetration success” to technical issues as well as US mobile service providers subsidizing rival brands in client offers.
+Analyst Brad Akyuz attributed “Pixel’s lackluster penetration success” to earlier model handset flaws and US mobile service providers subsidizing other brands in client offers.

 “The Pixel has excelled in one area: software,” he continued, “but it hasn’t been enough to differentiate much.”